tlee75/interview-iac/README.md

 `ssh_pubkey_name`  Name of the SSH public key relative to the `~/.ssh/` directory that will be uploaded to the instance.

+# Github Environment:

 The Github Actions depend on a few variables.
 Create a `prod` Github environment and create a secret named `PULUMI_ACCESS_TOKEN` and store an access token from pulumi.com.

 Create a Github Variable named `SSH_PUBLIC_KEY` and `SSH_PUBLIC_KEY_NAME` and insert the SSH public key and the name of the public key which matches what you placed in the stack config as `ssh_pubkey_name`.

-# Cloudflare

-Github Environment:

 Required Environment Variables:
+`SSH_PUBLIC_KEY`  SSH public key to be installed into the instance when ran from Github Actions
+`SSH_PUBLIC_KEY_NAME`  File name of the SSH public key for pulumi to look for
-`CF_ZONE_ID` Containing the Zone ID from your Cloudflare Site
+`CF_ZONE_ID` Zone ID from your Cloudflare Site
-`SSH_RECORD_NAME` The SSH DNS record that will be pointed at CF Tunnel
+`SSH_RECORD_NAME` The SSH DNS record that will be pointed at CF Tunnel -- e.g. `ssh.mysite.com`
 `TUNNEL_NAME` The display name for the cloudflare tunnel

 Required Environment Secrets: